emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 padded to a length of 32 octets with zeros if it is less than 32 octets.
 In this case, IMSK\[j] is the adjusted MSK.

-An inner method may not provider either EMSK or MSK, such as when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result TLV needs to be generated.
+An inner method may not provide either EMSK or MSK, such as when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result TLV needs to be generated.
 In this case, IMSK\[j] is set to all zeroes (i.e., IMSK\[j] = MSK = 32 octets of 0x00s).